IFRCGo/cbs/Documentation/Contribution/development_environment.md

 Everything is being developed with Docker in mind, and in fact you can get something that resembles the production environment pretty easily as things are packaged up and ready to be used.

+## MongoDB

+[MongoChef](https://studio3t.com) is a great tool - supports cross platform.
+For using this with Azure and CosmosDB, there is a write-up [here](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-mongochef)